 Which STAR OCEAN game should I play?

-There’s a new entry on the way in 2022: STAR OCEAN THE DIVINE FORCE - and it’s looking like one of the best in the series yet.
+STAR OCEAN THE DIVINE FORCE: the most recent STAR OCEAN game one of the best in the series yet.
 As well as an amazing setting that fuses science fiction and fantasy, it also hands you an impressive amount of choice over how you traverse the world.
 Sick of always being on foot?
 This game lets you fly!

 STAR OCEAN First Departure R: this remastered version of the very first game in the series has been enhanced to make it even more enjoyable to play.
 Already a very highly regarded adventure, it now benefits from full voiceovers, new character illustrations, a high-speed mode to accelerate traversal, and rebalanced combat.